Course Registration

 Course:

-The term course and class are used interchangeably at the university and is defined as learning for credit by a qualified instructor with regular and substantive student-instructor interaction.
+The terms "course" and "class" are used interchangeably at the university and are defined as learning for credit by a qualified instructor with regular and substantive student-instructor interaction.

 Class Hour: